Installation

 To create the tables in the VarFish database, run the migrate command.
 This step can take a few minutes.

-$ python manage.py migrate
+$ pipenv run python manage.py migrate

 Once done, create a superuser for your VarFish instance.
 By default, the VarFish root user is named root (the setting can be changed in the .env file with the PROJECTROLES_ADMIN_OWNER variable).

-$ python manage.py createsuperuser
+$ pipenv run python manage.py createsuperuser

 Last, download the icon sets for VarFish and make scripts, stylesheets and icons available.

-$ python manage.py collectstatic
+$ pipenv run python manage.py collectstatic

 When done, open two terminals and start the VarFish server and the celery server.

-terminal1$ make serve
+terminal1$ pipenv run make serve

-terminal2$ make celery
+terminal2$ pipenv run make celery

 Installation (Windows)